Pyramid of Khafre

 How does Khafre stand out from other masonry structures?

 Khafre’s pyramid instantly catches the eye of the tourist.
 The structure has a steep slope angulated at a 53°13′ angle, making it more vertical than the pyramid of Khufu.
-It is because apart from all the pyramids, Khafre remains to be the most well preserved.
+It is because, apart from all the pyramids, Khafre remains the most well-preserved.

-It can indeed be due to the casing stones at the pyramid’s apex, which have remained intact over the years.
+It can be due to the casing stones at the pyramid’s apex, which have remained intact over the years.
 Moreover, Khafre is the only monument to have reserved its outer limestone casing at the topmost position.

 Construction of the pyramid